Being an outdoorsman and a Marine, packing, carrying, and relying on a backpack is an everyday part of life for me.

 The market is flooded with backpacks sporting the “tactical” terms but the very terms “tactical backpack” is highly subjective and makes finding a bag that fits your needs very difficult.

-- Here Are the Best Tactical Backpacks in 2019
+- Here Are the Best Tactical Backpacks

 - 1. RUSH24 Military Backpack by 5.11